kontex-neuro/ThorVision/docs/docs/FAQs.md

 ### The app crashed.
 What should I do?
 As the app is currently in **beta**, crashes may occur.
 If you experience a crash, please follow these steps:

+1. Restart the app and see if the issue is solved.
-1. Locate log files at: `C:/ProgramData/Thor-Vision`.
+2. Locate log files at: `C:/ProgramData/Thor Vision`.
-2. Report any bugs or issues on our [GitHub Issues page](https://github.com/kontex-neuro/ThorVision/issues), including relevant logs and details about the crash.
+3. Report any bugs or issues on our [GitHub Issues page](https://github.com/kontex-neuro/ThorVision/issues), including relevant logs and details about the crash.

 Your feedback helps us improve the software, and we highly appreciate bug reports.